msuiche/LiveCloudKd/ExdiKdSample/LiveDebugging.md

-# Live debugging capabilities (beta stage)
+# Hyper-V live debugging

-LiveCloudKd EXDi module can be used for debugging Hyper-V guest OS without enable kernel debugging in bootloader.
+LiveCloudKd EXDi debugger can be used for debugging Hyper-V guest OS without enable kernel debugging in bootloader.

-Standard Hyper-V VM can be debugged too, but more intereseting is to debug securekernel part of Windows.
-Docker containers, running in Hyper-V isolation mode, and Windows Sandbox can be debugged too, but EXDi module has some syncs problems in multi CPU environment (because all function's calls to EXDi go from blackboxing dbgeng.dll).
-EXDi works, but unexpected interruptions may be catched during tracing.
+Can be useful for debug Hyper-V VM with enabled HVCI and securekernel.

+Working with guest Windows Server 2022 and Windows 11, including preview builds (on November 2022)

+For debugging you need to use Windows Server 2019 (August 2020 updates - en_windows_server_2019_updated_aug_2020_x64_dvd_f4bab427.iso).
+It is good to use VMware Workstation for it.

 # VSM\VBS activating for securekernel debugging

-Read official Microsoft document first [Enable virtualization-based protection of code integrity](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity)
+Read official Microsoft document first [Enable virtualization-based protection or code integrity](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity)

 It was enough for me to enable VBS in group policy editor.

 For guest VM don't forget enable SecureBoot option.
 Check Get-VMSecurity -VMName <VMName> output.
 VirtualizationBasedSecurityOptOut must be $false.

-Don't enable nested virtualization support.
+Don't enable nested virtualization support for guest OS.
 VBS in guest Hyper-V VM works without guest hypervisor.
-More than - nested virtualization and VSM are incompatible together (for Windows 10, build 1909 and Windows Server 2019, at least).
-Official doc (mentioned above) said: "HVCI and nested virtualization can be enabled at the same time", but i get false VBS starting result in my test lab, when hypervisorlaunchtype option in bcdedit was auto.

 # Installation

 EXDi is used for integration custom debugging engines with WinDBG.

 LiveCloudKDExdi plugin in live debugging mode works with Hyper-V on Windows Server 2019 and Windows 10 20H1 (19041) as host OS.
 Guest OS can be various.
-It must work on Windows 10, build 1909, but i didn't test it.
-Also EXDi plugin was tested on Windows 20H2 fast ring build (19569.1000.amd64fre.rs_prerelease.200214-1419) with Windows 10X emulator (but there is no symbols for guest Windows 10X ntoskrnl.exe on 08 march 2020 date)

-1. Extract all files to WinDBG x64 10.0.1903 install directory (installer can be found in Windows SDK 10.0.18362.0 or WDK for Windows 10, version 1903)
+1. Extract all files to WinDBG x64 10.0.22621 install directory (installer can be found in Windows SDK 11 22H2)
-2. Install Visual Studio 2019 runtime libraries - https://aka.ms/vs/15/release/vc_redist.x64.exe
+2. Install Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe
 3. Register ExdiKdSample.dll using "regsvr32.exe ExdiKdSample.dll" command
 4. Don't forget configure symbols path for WinDBG as usual: